50 things to do in Auckland for under $20by Kate Richards

 - For $10, your kids can burn off some steam in Whoa Studios multi-million dollar playground while you drink coffee inside and pretend to be child-free.

-- Put on a show at Rock Bar – $30 per hour for four people – where the music will drown out your bad singing and the cheap Smirnoff Ices will drown out your shame.
+- Put on a show at Luxury Karaoke Bar – split the $30 per hour cost between 2-7 people – where the music will drown out your bad singing and the cheap Smirnoff Ices will drown out your shame.

 - Visit one of Auckland’s most impressive marine reserves, Goat Island.